MartinR2345/MiniComplianceProgram/README.md

 I also used ChatGPT to review all of my 20 control Current Status for feedback...

   <p align="center">
- <strong>Phase Seven: Needed Action/ Remediation  </strong> <br/>
+ <strong>Phase Seven: Needed Actions: Write a short, specific, and actionable</strong> <br/>

    The “Needed Actions” column is where my matrix really comes alive.
-This is where I shift from identifying the state of compliance to proposing realistic next steps for Save Records Health clinic.
+This is where I shift from identifying the state of compliance to proposing realistic next steps for Save Records Health clinic. <br>

+   The “Needed Actions” column answers one simple question: <br>
+   “What’s the next step required to bring this control to full compliance?”

 <h2>Lessons Learned:</h2>